rxcle/rxindi-support/v2/api.md

 }
 ```

 Note that although the `invokeCommand` UXP function returns a `Promise`, there is no guarantee that the invoked command is done executing when the promise is resolved.
-If you want to execute additional script code when processing is done, set the `endScript` argument on the API to the path to a script to execute when processing is done.
+If you want to execute additional script code when processing is done, set the `finalizeScript` argument on the API to the path to a script to execute when processing is done.

 ## Indirect execution